sbglasius/external-config/README.md

 **Using IntelliJ or gradle to specify configurations via system properties**

-Passing system properties via *VM Options* in IntelliJ or *-D* properties via gradle, it may be necessary to assign the parameters to the app via *bootRun* in your *build.gradle* configuration.
+When passing system properties via *VM Options* in IntelliJ or *-D* properties in gradle, it may be necessary to assign the parameters to the app via *bootRun* in your *build.gradle* configuration.

 ```groovy
 //build.gradle